m-elias/AOG-Machine/README.md

 ### Source & Examples
 See the machine.h file in the two example sketches for Teensy 4.1 (Eth) and Nano (enc28j60) implementation.

+The Teensy example includes code for using PCA9555 (I2C expander) outputs.

 ### To do:
 - ESP32 example
 - init() function for section only control
+- customizable number of PCA9555 outputs

 ### AgOpenGPS Machine Configuration
 Use the Machine settings in AgOpenGPS to set the machine config settings.